 Without even realizing it, we spend most of our days being comfortable and secure.
 We do things and say things that make us feel safe and at peace.
 But, sometimes the things that keep us feeling at peace are the things we need to leave behind.
 We stay in toxic environments, keep relationships with the wrong people, and we say all the wrong things because those are the things that have helped us remain comfortable.
 The things that make us comfortable are not typically the things that will help us to improve our lives.

-So, think about what you are currently doing to stay comfortable, but yet pulling away from you own happiness.
+So, think about what you are currently doing to stay comfortable, but yet pulling away from your happiness.
 Are you avoiding uncomfortable conversations about money with a partner because you fear conflict?
-Are you not asking for a promotion because you lack the ability to speak up for yourself?
+Are you not asking for a promotion because you cannot speak up for yourself?
 Are you afraid to leave your hometown for a better opportunity because you don’t want to leave your friends behind?
-Whether it be something large or something small, there are things that are keeping you stuck in your comfort zone that could lead you to a better life if you would release them.
+Whether it be something large or something small, some things are keeping you stuck in the comfort zone that could lead you to a better life if you would release them.

-If we have the ability to release things that keep us stuck, why not realize there are better options and move on?
-Well… the reason people avoid reaching for better options is because they are uncertain, which then creates fear.
+If we can release things that keep us stuck, why not realize there are better options and move on?
+Well… the reason people avoid reaching for better options is that they are uncertain, which then creates fear.
 Most people would rather stay comfortable and unhappy than take risks to find more happiness.
 We fear the unknown or what some may consider unsafe.
 But, if we learned to untrain our minds to avoid staying stuck in comfortable situations and work through fear instead, we will find more life satisfaction on the other side.